How to save on online payment service fees

 Pass the Payment Fees Onto Your Customers

 Some business owners choose to save on payment processing fees by having their customers pay for them as part of the transaction.
-This can be done in one of two ways, where either the fees are masked or are directly exposed to the customer.
+This can be done in one of two ways, where either the fees are hidden or are directly exposed to the customer.

-Using this method you would include the online payment processing fees as part of the total cost of an event registration.
+Using this method, you would include the online payment processing fees as part of the total cost of an event registration.

 This is the preferred choice if you think your attendees may be discouraged from registering for your event if they see an extra cost.
-To do this you need to raise the price of the event by the amount needed to offset the payment processing fees.
+To do this, you need to raise the price of the event by the amount needed to offset the payment processing fees.

 Here is the formula that you would use, as an example, with Corsizio's $1 service fee and the US and Canada Stripe rates of 2.9% + $0.30 credit card fees: